Bearer/bearer/docs/guides/github-action.md

             if(!passed){ core.setFailed(report); }
 ```

-This will run the summary report, display the results to the action summary screen within GitHub, and flag the action as pass or fail based on whether Curio's default rules pass or fail.
+This will run the summary report, display the results to the action summary screen within GitHub, and flag the action as pass or fail based on whether Bearer's default rules pass or fail.

 ## Further configuration